Today marks the 21st anniversary of the day the last Magdalene Laundry in Ireland closed for good in 1996.

 Also known as Magdalene asylums, Magdalene Laundries were cruel and medieval institutions in which women were imprisoned, stripped of their human rights and abused sexually and otherwise.

-Women sent here were deemed “mischievous” or “scandalous” at an incredibly young age, and spent years and years of their lives doing penance for their sins, guarded by ruthless nuns.
+Women sent to the 'Laundries' were deemed “mischievous” or “scandalous” at an incredibly young age, and spent years and years of their lives doing penance for their sins, guarded by ruthless nuns.

-The Laundries were disguised as rehabilitation centers for “fallen” women; in reality, they rarely made it out alive.
+The Laundries were disguised as rehabilitation centers for “fallen” women; in reality, the women rarely made it out alive from these places.
 A mass grave of 155 corpses was discovered in Dublin in 1993.

 The last Magdalene Laundry in Ireland was the Convent of the Sisters of Our Lady of Charity on Sean MacDermott Street in Dublin.
 At the height of its productivity, 150 women worked there, and 40 women were in residence when it closed, the eldest being 79.